uea-teaching/pecha-kucha/README.md

 # Pecha Kucha

 Pecha Kucha is a presentation format for quickly getting ideas to your audience.
-It is constrained to 20 slides with 20 seconds foe each slide.
+It is constrained to 20 slides with 20 seconds for each slide.

 ## Presentation

+The online slides are [here](https://uea-teaching.github.io/pecha-kucha/slides/slides.html)

 This presentation follows this script: